 I will work with your family and veterinary team to develop a plan of care that meets the pet’s individual needs for pain management, symptom control, comfort and companionship.

 - Initial Nursing Care Consultation: Up to 1 hour- Complimentary

-- We’re available if you need us at your home for several hours or longer, including partial and full overnight visits and 24 hour live-in services.
+- I’m available if you need me at your home for several hours or longer, including overnight and 24 hour live-in services.
 This is a limited service and therefore subject to availability.

-- We can work with families for long term or ongoing pet medical care, depending on your situation.
+- I can work with families for long-term or ongoing pet medical care, depending on your situation.

-We help pet owners in accordance with the recommended treatments and medications prescribed by their veterinarians.
-We are not a substitute for veterinary care, and will not diagnose conditions or prescribe treatments under any circumstances.
+Note: I help pet owners in accordance with the recommended treatments and medications prescribed by their pets’ veterinarians.
+I am not a substitute for veterinary care, and will never diagnose conditions or prescribe treatments under any circumstances.